ikogan/farnsworth/README.md

     depending on a profile selected at launch time.
 -   Customizable background color, image, list URL
 -   Cleanup as indicated in the source
+-   Scrolling the view up and down so more than 3 categories is workable... don't kill me.

 ## License [Apache-2.0](LICENSE.md)